 "Introduction to Henrik Ibsen's A Doll's House" - vol. 2

 "Physical and Moral Illness in A Doll's House" - vol. 2

 "Identity in A Doll's House" - vol. 2

 "The Role of Ethics in A Doll's House" - vol. 2

-Brontë sister specialized reader for LIT: Literature Interpretation Theory (2010-present)
+Brontë sisters specialized reader for LIT: Literature Interpretation Theory (2010-present)

 Dr. Haller enjoys national and international travel, hiking, and old movies.